What is Place-Based Advertising?

 Nike's Run Club app utilizes location data to deliver users personalized running routes and coaching tips across their app and digital screens in various communities.
 The app uses GPS tracking to map the user's run and provides real-time feedback and motivation.
 This personalized experience keeps users engaged and promotes Nike's brand and products.

-Targeting and personalization in place-based advertising
+Targeting and Personalization in Place-Based Advertising

 One of the critical advantages of place-based advertising is the ability to target and personalize messaging to specific audiences.
 By leveraging location data, advertisers can ensure their ads reach the right people at the right time and place.